-The same methods used for the DSCS-S, DBVS-S and DSES-S, as presented above, were used for the DSECS.
-This included testing of a proposed second-order model consisting of a four lower-order factors and a higher-order factor.
+As reported below, the same statistical methods used for the DSCS-S, DBVS-S and DSES-S, as presented previously, were used for the DSECS-R2.
+This included use of confirmatory factor analyses to test a proposed second-order model consisting of five lower-order factors and a higher-order factor.